johnbillion/wp-crontrol/CONTRIBUTING.md

 ## Setting up Locally

-You can clone this repo into your `wp-content/plugins` directory but you'll need to install the development dependencies before activating the plugin.
+You can clone this repo and activate it like a normal WordPress plugin.
+If you want to contribute to WP Crontrol, you should install the developer dependencies in order to run the tests.

 ### Prerequisites